Uploading...

 2. Tone of Voice: Words can significantly impact consumers’ decisions, so it is essential to transmit the same tone and emotions when translating from one language to another.
 This is impossible with a literal translation, as culture significantly impacts how content and ideas land.
 Something humorous in the UK might be offensive in China, for instance.

-3. Simplify When Possible: Copywriting and translation are essential in a robust global marketing strategy and branding.
+3. Simplify When Possible: Copywriting and branding translation are essential in a robust global marketing strategy and branding.
 Creativity is necessary to adapt the content in different languages, and a spot-on translation maintains the core meaning of the message to deliver.
 If the translation of a text is too complicated in the target language, simplifying concepts can result in a clear, easy-to-understand message.

 Trust Our Professional Translation Services